WATCH: How to Make Cauliflower Alfredo Sauce

 This healthier Cauliflower Alfredo Sauce is a delicious way to add extra servings of vegetable to many meals.
-It is made from cauliflower and uses only a little butter and milk.
-Caramelized onion and garlic give the sauce a heavenly flavor.
+It is made from cauliflower with caramelized onion and garlic give the sauce a heavenly flavor.
 The recipe includes vegan and dairy-free options.

-Well, well you guys – I am done whining.
-Let me tell you instead about this heavenly, creamy sauce that I have been making for a while.
+Let me tell you about this heavenly, creamy sauce that I have been making for a while.
 It is secretly healthy – made from cauliflower and only a little butter and milk (or coconut oil and almond milk for a vegan version).

-The sliced onion and garlic are cooked in butter on low heat for a whooping 20! minutes, until they are all golden and their fragrance is intoxicating everyone in the house.
+The sliced onion and garlic are cooked in butter (or coconut oil) on low heat for a whooping 20! minutes (minimum), until they are all golden and their sweet-savory fragrance is intoxicating everyone in the house.

 You can also replace the canned cream soup with it that many casseroles call for.

 The sauce (or any leftovers) will store great in the fridge for about a week.
 You can prepare more in advance and freeze it for when you need it.

 Here are some delicious recipes that use this Cauliflower Alfredo Sauce:

 - Join my Real Food Recipes Email Newsletter

 - 1 medium head of cauliflower (~ 1 lb/450 g)

 - 3-5 cloves garlic